 Instructions

-- Heat the butter in a large skillet over medium-high heat.
-Add the beef to the skillet and break it up using a wooden spoon.
+- Heat a non-stick pan to medium-high heat.
+Add the beef in chunks and break it up using a wooden spoon.
 Cook until the meat is thoroughly browned and no more pink remains (about 5 minutes).
-Transfer to a bowl and drain the excess grease.
+Transfer to a bowl with a slotted spoon and drain the excess grease.

 Notes